Catherine Clinton: Career

 Clinton grew up in Kansas City, Missouri, where she graduated from the Sunset Hill School in 1969.
 Thereafter, she studied sociology and African-American History at Harvard University (Lowell House), graduating in 1973.
 Clinton received her Ph.D. from Princeton University in 1980, after completing her dissertation on under the direction of James M. McPherson.

-She has held academic positions at numerous institutions of higher learning, including Union College, Harvard University, Brandeis University, Brown University, Wofford College, The University of Richmond, Wesleyan University, Baruch College of the City University of New York and The Citadel.
+She has held academic positions at numerous institutions of higher learning, including Union College, Harvard University, Brandeis University, Brown University, Wofford College, The University of Richmond, Wesleyan University, Queen's University, Belfast, Baruch College of the City University of New York and The Citadel.
 She currently holds a chair in American History at UTSA.